pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 At this point, I thought it was fairly safe to nop out the isolated bytes at 0x4099D2 and convert them to code as well.
 I assumed it was unlikely to be referenced by other subroutines unless dynamically resolved, since the byte didn't have a cross-reference annotation.
 I figured, 'If I find any suspicious subroutine dynamically resolving and referencing the byte, I can always fix it later.'

-So the image below is the final result of deobfuscated jmp looks like.
+So the image below is the final result of deobfuscated `jmp` looks like.
 It's absolutely clean isn't it.

 ![jmp_further_manual_fix](jmp_further_manual_fix.png)
 _final result_

-I cant afford time of fixing tons of jmps manually, I decided to leverage the power of IDAPython to automatically detect and patch them all.
+I cant afford time of fixing tons of jumps manually, I decided to leverage the power of IDAPython to automatically detect and patch them all.

 Here's the code.
 I dont go into too deep about code here instead I put good amount of comments for readers.